Sheldon: It was a humorous conceit on the violation of the fourth wall and I did NOT care for it.

 Freeze-Frame Bonus: Howard's mother, never actually seen before on the show, can be seen from above in the zoom out from Howard's wedding in the Season 5 Finale.

-Freudian Excuse: Averted by Raj, when he decides to be a douche for no apparent reason on the penultimate episode of season 4.
+Averted by Raj, when he decides to be a douche for no apparent reason on the penultimate episode of season 4.

 The reason why Leonard is so needy in relationships, likely comes from the fact that his mother maintains a cold detachment from him and treats him as more like a test-subject.
 His need for intimacy resulted in him building a hugging machine as a child.
+The worst part is, his father used to borrow it.

-Amy incidently describes the trope when depressed and analyzing her relationship with Bernadette and Penny, but done in her own neurobiology terms.
+Amy incidentally describes the trope when depressed and analyzing her relationship with Bernadette and Penny, but done in her own neurobiology terms.
 Penny is the creative and spontaneous right half of the brain while Bernadette is the scientific and analytical other half.
 Amy is the one of the group caught between the two halves, but her comparison comes out to her being a tumor.

 Friendship Moment: With regularity.
 They like to prank each other and often don't get along, but all the guys came from the geek end of the social pool and so they've banded together really tight.
 Sheldon, in particular, did not have many friends growing up and when the moment comes he is very grateful for the friends he has.
 This happened as early as the second episode, where Penny freaked out over a violation of privacy (Sheldon cleaned her apartment while she was sleeping).
 After thinking it over she forgave them, and even told Leonard everything was okay when he came over to apologize.